ayalpani/dripdrop/README.md

 }
 ```

-4. Write actions for your state:
+4. Export actions for your state:

 ```ts
 export function actionAddTodo() {